GodswillUmoh/Building_MLR_Model/README.md

 > 1. Garbage in Garbage out.
 Do not just use any how variables in your model as it can affect its efficiency
 > 2. Selecting the ones that contribute to prdicting is better than having a thousand of them that do not all predict something.

+## Stepwise Regression
+Stepwise regression is a method of fitting regression models in a step-by-step manner, adding or removing predictors based on specific criteria, to identify a subset of variables that best explains the variation in the response variable.
+It can be used for both linear and logistic regression.
+It refers to Number 2,3 & 4.
+Sometimes people refer to Stepwise regression as Bidirectional Elimination

 ## Five Methods to Building A Model
 > 1. + Use-In
 >    + In this methos, you use all the variables.
 This method is use when you have prior knowledge of the variable, and you know they are good predictors or you are provided with the variables to just build the model
 >    + You can adopt this method if you are preparing for backward elimination

 > 2. + Backward Elimination:
+> + Start with all predictors in the model.
+> + Remove predictors one by one based on their insignificance (e.g., largest p-value or lowest F-statistic).
+> + Stop when all remaining predictors are significant.
+>
 >      #### Step By Step
 >      + Step 1: Select a significant level to stay in the model (SL=0.05)
 >      + Sep2: Fit the full model with all possible predictors.